datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 In user settings, go to the **Subscriptions** section.

 The subscription page allows you to see your current utilization of Ambassador Cloud and the limits of your plan.
 You can also access the details of your current payment and your payment history (for Teams Edition subscriber only).
-If you’re nearing any of the quota limits you can also upgrade your subscription tier on this page - see the [upgrade your plan section](#upgrade-your-plan) on this page.
+If you’re nearing any of the quota limits, you can also upgrade your subscription tier on this page - see the [upgrade your plan section](#upgrade-your-plan) on this page.

   <p align="center">
     <img src="../../../images/team-subscriptions.png" width="800"/>